-Mr. Houlihan conceived and curated the acclaimed exhibit “The Fighting Irishmen: A Celebration of the Celtic Warrior”.
-The exhibit originally opened in the fall of 2006 at the Irish Arts Center and traveled to the South Street Seaport Museum in New York, the John J. Burns Library at Boston College, the Ulster American Folk Park in Omagh, County Tyrone, the GAA Museum at Croke Park in Dublin and the University of Limerick.
-The exhibit closed after being displayed at the Phoenix Irish Cultural Institute in Arizona in 2013.
+Mr. Houlihan curated the acclaimed exhibit “The Fighting Irishmen: A Celebration of the Celtic Warrior”.
+The exhibit originally opened in the fall of 2006 at the Irish Arts Center and traveled to the South Street Seaport Museum in New York, the John J. Burns Library at Boston College, the Ulster American Folk Park, the GAA Museum at Croke Park and the University of Limerick all in Ireland and closed after being on display at the Phoenix Irish Cultural Institute in Arizona in 2013.

 Mr. Houlihan and his family have been involved in many charitable endeavors.
 Amongst them is the lead gift to create the new baseball field at Fordham University’s Rose Hill Campus in the Bronx.
-Additionally, Jim and his family have set up scholarships at Fordham University, Fordham Law School and School of Social Service, Fairfield University, Manhattan College and Mount St. Vincent College.
+Additionally, Jim and his family have set up scholarships at Fordham University, Fordham Law School, Fairfield University, Manhattan College and Mount St. Vincent College.

 Mr. Houlihan served as Chairman on the Executive Committee of the President’s Council of Fordham University from 2013 through 2015.
 He now serves as a member of the Fordham Board of Trustees.
 In 2011, he was honored by Fordham University with the “Fordham Founders Award” at its annual Presidential Scholarship dinner.
-Mr. Houlihan served on the Board of WFUV Radio at Fordham University.
-He served on the Board of Directors of the Irish Arts Center for approximately 10 years through 2016.
+Mr. Houlihan also serves on the Board of WFUV Radio at Fordham University and he serves on the Board of Directors of the Irish Arts Center.

-Led by Mr. Houlihan, Houlihan Parnes, Realtors proudly celebrated its 125th Anniversary in 2016.
+Lead by Mr. Houlihan, Houlihan-Parnes, Realtors is proudly celebrating its 125th Anniversary in 2016.

 Mr. Houlihan and his wife Pat currently reside in Bronxville, New York and Nantucket, Massachusetts.
 They were jointly honored in 2015 by “The Holocaust and Human Rights Commission” in Westchester County.
-They have 5 grown children and 3 grandchildren.
+They have 5 grown children and 1 grandson.